60 Avenue de la Motte Piquet,

-At the beginning of the struggle between movie theatres and television around the 60s many new process with wide screen are launched.
+At the beginning of the struggle between movie theatres and television around the 1960’s many new process’s with wide screen are launched.

-The Russian process equivalent of Cinerama is demonstrated at the Brussels World’s Fair and a French producer decides to open a Kinopanorama theatre in Paris.
+The Russian process equivalent of Cinerama is demonstrated at the Brussels World’s Fair and a French producer decided to open a Kinopanorama theatre in Paris.

-The first choice to build the Kinopanorama is the Marigny, a former circus but fortunately, an old silent era movie palace, the Splendid, is chosen to be the shell of the new theatre.
-The facade and the lobby are torn down in order to built an apartment building with a new lobby but the balcony remains and the stalls are excavated because a new projection booth with six projectors must be built under the balcony.
-The auditorium has a gilded plaster ceiling and a yellow curtain and green colours for the seats and the walls.
+The first choice to build the Kinopanorama was the Marigny, a former circus, but fortunately an old silent era movie palace, the Splendid, was chosen to be the shell of the new theatre.
+The facade and the lobby are torn down in order to built an apartment building with a new lobby but the balcony remained and the stalls are excavated because a new projection booth with six projectors needed to be built under the balcony.
+The auditorium had a gilded plaster ceiling and a yellow curtain and green colours for the seats and the walls.

-After the 70s the theatre, renamed the Kinopanorama, had a neighbourghood theatre policy with second run movies.
+After the 1970’s the theatre, renamed the Kinopanorama, had a neighbourhood theatre policy with second run movies.
 The UGC chain took control but it ended up being a disaster (600 patrons a week).

 After a threat of closing to become a church, the former owner took control again and a 70mm print policy brought new kinds of patrons with “That’s Entertainment”, “Hello Dolly”, “Lawrence orf Arabia”, “Ben Hur”, “The Sound of Music”, etc.

 Around 1978, the producer of “The Rose” asked for a screening at the Kino and was so impressed that the theatre was added for the first run and a first run policy started again after good results.
 Among the hits were “Le Tambourg” and “ET”.
 The first week, the Avenue was crowded with twice the capacity of the theatre at each performance and started a traffic jam.